ViewSonic Library > Entertainment > Home Theater > The Smart Projector Buyer’s Guide

 If your projector is going to sit on your coffee table, make sure it says it’s a “short throw.”
 Are you going to want to use it outside?
 Make sure it has enough lumens to do the job.
 Knowing exactly how you’re going to use a projector makes a big difference in buying the right one.

-LED smart projectors come with the latest DLP projector technology.
-This technology provides a much longer lifespan, making it a much better investment.
+Smart projectors usually use lamp-free light sources, such as LED and the newer RGB projector technology.
+Lamp-free light sources provide a much longer lifespan, making it a much better investment.

 Resolution